IPTinCan Documentation

 • Moderation — Review audit logs, manage warnings, configure auto-moderation keyword filters.

-• Server — View server statistics, configure MOTD, manage discovery settings.
+• Server Config — View server statistics, configure MOTD, manage server settings.

 • Cluster — Monitor cluster node status, view connected worker nodes and their load.